Last Published 9/15/23

-Electronic materials (electronic articles, links, e-books, etc.) can be uploaded or linked directly to TITANium without using Course Reserves services.
-The Academic Technology Center can provide hands-on assistance.
+Electronic materials (electronic articles, links, e-books, etc.) can be uploaded or linked directly to Canvas without using Course Reserves services.
+The Academic Technology Center can provide hands-on assistance with Canvas.

-Please review our Course Reserves Guidelines for the types of materials that may be used.
+Please review our Course Reserves Guidelines for types of materials that may be used.

-Reserves requests are filled in the order received.
+Requests are filled in the order received.
 Items will generally become available to students within three business days during non-peak periods.
-Processing may take longer during the first few weeks of the semester due to the high volume of requests, but instructors will be notified once a request is completed.
+Processing may take longer during the first two weeks of the semester due to the high volume of requests, but instructors will be notified once a request is completed.